-Travel Request form (Form No. 14001) must be approved in advance by the appropriate College President or designee, or Vice Chancellor or designee in order to receive authorization to travel.
-See Business Tools (in the MyVCCCD portal) for more information on where to get the appropriate forms.
-(These procedures will be modified when the Chrome River application is implemented.)
+A Pre-Approval Travel Request form submitted through Chrome River in the VCCCD Portal and must be approved in advance by the appropriate College President or designee, or Vice Chancellor or designee in order to receive authorization to travel.

 II.
 ENCUMBERING FUNDS